-This report presents the findings of the assessment team in relation to three Units of Certification that have been entered into assessment.
-These UoC's are based on purse seine sets made on freeschools of tuna - so called unassociated sets.
-In this context, sets made on drifting objects or drifting Fish Aggregating Devices (FAD's) are excluded from the assessment and are not reported on.
+This report presents the findings of the assessment team only in relation to the following three Units of Certification that have currently progressed through scoring and into the reporting stages of the assessment process.
+These UoCs are based on purse seine sets made on freeschools of tuna - so called unassociated sets.
+In this context, sets made on drifting objects or drifting Fish Aggregating Devices (FADs) are excluded from this assessment report.
+These FAD related UoCs remain in assessment and will be the subject to a separate PCDR assessment report published in due course.

-The fishery assessed for MSC certification is defined as:
+The UoCs of the fishery that have been assessed and are currently recommended for MSC certification are defined as: